sumilao/Embedded-System-Design-Flow-on-Zynq/lab3.md

 ### Modify the Project Settings

 1. Start the Vivado if necessary and open either the lab2 project you created in the previous lab or the lab2 project in the labsolution directory
-2. Select **File > Save Project As…** to open the Save Project As dialog box.
+2. Select **File > Project > Save As…** to open the Save Project As dialog box.
 Enter lab3 as the project name.
 Make sure that the Create Project Subdirectory option is checked, the project directory path is {labs}\ and click OK.
 This will create the lab3 directory and save the project and associated directory with lab3 name.
 3. Click **Settings** in the Flow Navigator pane.
 4. Select **IP > Repository** in the left pane of the Project Settings form.